 Management's Discussion and Analysis ("MD&A") is intended to help the reader understand Brixton Metal Corporation's (the "Company" or "Corporation") condensed consolidated interim financial statements.
-The information provided herein should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended December 31, 2021 and 2020, and the audited consolidated financial statements for the years ended September 30, 2021 and 2020 which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The information provided herein should be read in conjunction with the unaudited condensed consolidated interim financial statements for the six months ended March 31, 2022 and 2021, and the audited consolidated financial statements for the years ended September 30, 2021 and 2020 which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The following comments may contain management estimates of anticipated future trends, activities or results.
 These are not a guarantee of future performance, since actual results could change based on other factors and variables beyond management control.

 Management is responsible for the preparation and integrity of the condensed consolidated interim financial statements, including the maintenance of appropriate information systems, procedures and internal controls and to ensure that information used internally or disclosed externally, including the condensed consolidated interim financial statements and MD&A, is complete and reliable.
 The Company's board of directors follows recommended corporate governance guidelines for public companies to ensure transparency and accountability to shareholders.
-The board's audit committee meets with management quarterly to review the condensed consolidated interim financial statements of accountability of the condensed consolidated interim financial statements and to discuss other financial, operating and internal control matters.
+The board's audit committee meets with management quarterly to review the condensed consolidated interim financial statements including the MD&A and to discuss other financial, operating and internal control matters.